audrina-li/Simple-Journal-App/README.md

 - As a user, I want to be able to select and load a journal from file

 ## Reflection
-- split up the JournalAppGUI class to improve cohesion (could move some fields and methods into new classes such as NewFile, OpenFile, SaveFile and LoadFile)
+- could split up the JournalAppGUI class to improve cohesion
-- extract more helper methods to improve readability
+- could extract more helper methods to improve readability